MaxAkito/MBTL-Community-Patch/README.md

 See Hisui and Kohaku

 #### Noel (008)
 Has a very casual register, unless she's trying to suck up to people.
 Uses youthful slang, despite being in her late 20s.
+Sometimes can get quite crude when shes worked up.

 Calls people by their first name.
 Calls Mario "Acting Presbyter" (his rank).
 Calls non-humans without using their name, calling Arcueid "that True Ancestor" and the like.